Vietnam Idol season 4: Finals

 The finals began two weeks after the semi-finals had concluded.

-Each week the finalist perform live on stage to a television audience.
-The contestant receiving the least viewers' votes are eliminated from the competition.
-Introduced for the first time this season is the ability of the judges to collectively override the voters' decision once, if they deem that a contestant has been voted-out prematurely.
-However, this results in two contestants eliminated the following week instead of one.
+Each week the finalists perform live on stage to a television audience.
+The contestant receiving the least viewers votes is eliminated from the competition.
+Introduced for the second time is the ability of the judges to collectively override the voters' decision once, if they deem that a contestant has been voted-out prematurely.
+However, this results in the elimination of two contestants in the following week instead of one when activated.